dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Lower your hand if you have not yet used Docker in production.

-Those whose hands are still up, you most likely already know everything this presentation is trying to show to the audience, but there

 Those whose hands are still up, you may already know everything this presentation is trying to tell to the audience, but there is a high chance that you don't know everything, so you may still learn something new from this